alexreveles/professional-README-generator/DEMO-README.md

   ## Installation
   The dependencies are necessary to be installed to be able to run the application.
   ## Usage
-  In order to run this application, It is used in the terminal.
+  In order to run this application, gg
   ![alt text](assets/images/screenshot.png)
   # License
   This project is  licensed MIT license.